KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 ## Action callouts

-An ``ActionCallout`` shows alternate actions in a callout bubble for a long pressed key.
+An ``ActionCallout`` shows secondary actions in a callout bubble when long pressing a key.

 To bind an action callout to a custom view, apply an `.actionCallout(...)` modifier to the view, then update the callout context with the actions you want to show.